vinceskahan/v5wiki/logwatch.md

 There are three files required to make logwatch understand weewx (or any new service).
 The first is the service configuration file (services/weewx.conf), the second is the logfile configuration file (logfiles/weewx.conf), and the third is the script that generates the weewx report (scripts/services/weewx).

 To configure logwatch to recognize weewx, do the following.
 (These instructions assume that weewx was installed from debian package.
-If you installed using setup.py, the files will be located in /home/weewx/util instead of /etc/weewx.
+If you installed using setup.py, the weewx logwatch files will be located in /home/weewx/util/logwatch instead of /etc/weewx.
 In either case, you can copy or symlink the files.)

 1. install logwatch
     ```